 Limestone rock formations created from coral reefs are found throughout most islands in the Okinawa archipelago, forming countless limestone caves.
-In particular, Minami-Daito Island boasts over 100 currently known limestone caves, with Hoshino Cave being of the largest scale among them.
+In particular, Minami-Daito Island boasts over 100 currently known limestone caves, with Hoshino Cave being the largest among them.
 As you descend from the doorway that sits in the middle of a sugarcane field, countless stalactites spread to create an extraordinary space.
-In its fully preserved state, this limestone cave is said to be of high academic value.
+In its current fully preserved state, this limestone cave is said to be of high academic value.

 Completely surrounded by cliffs, Minami-Daito Island takes the form of a tray of greenery floating on the sea.
 Due to the characteristics of the terrain, there are few locations of high elevation, but the Hinomaru Mountain Observatory is located on a raised edge, allowing you to enjoy a panoramic view of the island.
-Directly surrounding the observatory are fields of sugarcane, the staple crop of the island, and beyond that a background of raised land enclosing the island like a wall and the raging sea spreading in the distance.
+Directly surrounding the observatory are fields of sugarcane, the staple crop of the island, and beyond that a background of raised land enclosing the island like a wall, and the raging sea spreading into the distance.

 Area / Population: 30.57 km² / 1,250 residents

-Minamidaitou Village Town Hall *Only in Japanese.
+Minami-Daito Village Town Hall *Only in Japanese.

-Minamidaitou Village Tourism Association *Only in Japanese.
+Minami-Daito Village Tourism Association *Only in Japanese.

 If you need more information, Ask Be.Okinawa Multilingual Contact Center.